microsoft/onnxruntime/README.md

 See API documentation and package installation instructions [below](#Installation).

-As we continue to broaden the reach of the runtime, we have ongoing investments to make ONNX Runtime compatible with more platforms and architectures.
+We have ongoing investments to make ONNX Runtime compatible with more platforms and architectures.
 If you have specific scenarios that are not currently supported, please share your suggestions via [Github Issues](https://github.com/microsoft/onnxruntime/issues).

 # Getting Started
 ONNX models: